gtkachyk/File-Management-System/README.md

 A file or folder F in a directory D is a user controlled file if every directory in the path of F after D was created by the user.

 ### Flexible
-A file or folder F in a directory D is a user controlled file if for every directory P in the path of F after D, there is no program that relies on P being in its current location to perform any current functions.
+A file or folder F in a directory D is a user controlled file if for every directory P in the path of F after D, there is no program that relies on P being in its current location to perform any current functions.<br>
-The purpose of this definition is to allow users to classify some files or folders that they did not create as 'user controlled'.
+The purpose of this definition is to allow users to classify some files or folders that they did not create as 'user controlled'.<br>
 On my own machine for example, I did not create the folder 'Pictures/Screenshots', but I fully control its content via the Snipping Tool program, so I classified it as a user controlled folder, moved it to Protected-Pictures, and changed the Snipping Tool's save folder to Protected-Pictures/Screenshots.